 Getting Started: ChatGPT, the OpenAI API, and Prompt Engineering

 ChatGPT is a large langauge model (LLM) developed by OpenAI, which is specifically designed to generate context-aware responses and content based on the prompts provided by users.
-It leverages the power of generative AI to understand and respond intelligently to a wide range of queries, making it a valuable tool for numerous applications, including cybersecurity tasks.
+It leverages the power of generative AI to understand and respond intelligently to a wide range of queries, making it a valuable tool for numerous applications, including cybersecurity.

 Note